JuliaPhylo/PhyloTraits.jl/docs/src/man/phyloregression.md

 See [`PhyloTraits.GaussianCoalescent`](@ref) for more.

-For the coalescent model, we need the network to have branch lengths in coalescent units.
-Alternatively, we need an estimate of the haploid effective population size `Ne` is  (2N in autosomes of diploid species) and edge lengths in number of generations.
+For the coalescent model, we need the network to have branch lengths in coalescent units (number of generations / effective populuation size).
+Alternatively, we need an estimate of the haploid effective population size `Ne` (2N in autosomes of diploid species) and edge lengths in number of generations.
 Below, we fix `Ne` to 1 to illustrate the case when our network has edge lengths in coalescent units.

 The trait variance v0 within the root population is a model parameter.
-Below, we fix the `λ` parameter to 1 to mean that we assume the root population to be at equilibrium: of within-species variance `v0 = σ²Ne` where `σ²` is the variance-rate per coalescent unit.
+Below, we fix the `λ` parameter to 1 to mean that we assume the root population to be at equilibrium: of variance
+`v0 = σ²Ne` where `σ²` is the variance-rate per coalescent unit.

 We can fit this model with data at the individual level.